Lucasc-99/NoTorch/README.md

 micrograd is modified in engine_extension.py to add support for log, sigmoid, pow, rpow, e^x, >=, <= operations.

 <h1>Implementation Details</h1>
 This project allows users to create convolutional neural networks like the one shown below with an API similar to PyTorch.
-An example is provided in which a network is used to achieve high accuracy on Mnist.
-Also included are softmax and negative log likelihood loss functions.

 ![alt text](./conv_net_example.png)

-An example classifier for Mnist hand-written digit recognition is provided in conv.py
+An example classifier for Mnist hand-written digit recognition is provided in conv.py.
+This network consists of 3 convolutional layers and a single dense classification layer.

 <br>